Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 |
 ```
 ### Answer
-- The max value for an integer is 2^31 - 1 (Its one less because of 0)
+- The max value for an integer is 2^31 - 1 (It's one less because of 0)
 - When you try setting the number to 2^31, that is over the max allocated memory for that data type